Meet Our Veterinarians

-Dr. Lupo is getting married later this year and shares his home with a tortoise shell cat, Liamuiga, and an Australian Cattle Dog Mix named Piper.
+Dr. Lupo and his wife share their home with a tortoise shell cat, Liamuiga, and an Australian Cattle Dog Mix named Piper.
 When he’s not practicing medicine he enjoys kayaking, running, and paddle boarding.

 Dr. Aimee Maras joined Dundee Animal Hospital in 1993 after completing her Doctorate of Veterinary Medicine at Purdue University.
 She continues to develop her interest in gerontology by collaborating with the Gerald P. Murphy Cancer Foundation’s Center for Exceptional Longevity Studies.
 Together they study the oldest dogs in the US to better understand the secrets behind cancer resistance and highly successful aging.